in Death Valley National Park

-The 0.25 mile hike around the Harmony Borax plant offers a window into the mining past of Death Valley National Park.
-Considered an outdoor museum because the natural atmosphere in Death Valley preserves artifacts so well, the Harmony Borax plant and wagon cart are left out in the open for visitors to see.
+Take a 00.25-mile walk around a Harmony Borax Plant to see a window into the mining past of Death Valley National Park.
+The Harmony Borax Site is considered to be an outdoor museum because the natural atmosphere in Death Valley preserves artifacts so well.
+The Harmony Borax plant and wagon cart are left right out in the open for visitors to come see.

 Along this paved loop, illustrated panels tell the story of the sites past.
-Borax, called “white gold” by miners in the late 1800s, was mined heavily in the area around Death Valley.
-In the 1800s The Harmony Borax Works was constructed to process the borax before it was hauled away on a twenty-mule team wagon to the train depot in Mojave, 165 miles to the south.
+Borax, called white gold by miners in the late 1800s, was mined heavily in the area around Death Valley.
+In the 1800s The Harmony Borax Works was constructed to process the borax before it was hauled away on a twenty-mule team wagon toward the train depot in Kelso, which is now the visitor center for Mojave National Preserve, 165 miles to the south.

 To get to Harmony Borax: From Furnace Creek drive north on highway 190.
 After 1.5 miles turn left on Borax Mine Road.
 Park in the lot at the start of the paved loop.